April 11th – 18th 2026

 7. All other marks shall be rounded to port.

+As an example, the race committee might make the following radio announcement: “Today’s race shall be Course – South, once around.
+Mark A is in the vicinity of Government Marker 57.
+Mark B is a yellow tetrahedron approximately 0.75 miles north of Government Marker 55.”
 This should be interpreted and sailed as follows: (i) Start between CB and Mark heading south (ii) round Mark A to port (iii) head north, leaving Mark to starboard and CB to port (iv) round Mark B to port (v) head south, finish with CB to starboard and Mark to port.
+Race committee may shorten course for one or more classes according to RRS 32.2 and may finish boats between CB and the mark at the other end of the start/finish line.